lcave/RAD2020_s3787946/README.md

        Using turbolinks 5.2.1
        Using uglifier 4.2.0
        Bundle complete!
 30 Gemfile dependencies, 71 gems now installed.
-       Gems in the groups development, test and production were not installed.
+       Gems in the groups development and test were not installed.
        Bundled gems are installed into `./vendor/bundle`
-       Bundle completed (0.49s)
+       Bundle completed (0.51s)
        Cleaning up the bundler cache.
 -----> Installing node-v10.15.3-linux-x64
 -----> Detecting rake tasks